-Several studies also mentioned the capability of CNNs and RNNs for learning frequency-domain and time-domain characteristics of heart sounds.
+Several studies have also highlighted the capability of CNNs and RNNs in learning frequency-domain and time-domain characteristics of heart sounds.
 For instance, Shuvo et al.\ proposed a CardioXNet model that employed representation learning followed by sequence residual learning without any preprocessing~\cite{shuvo2021cardioxnet}.
-In the representation learning phase, three parallel 1D CNN pathways were constructed to extract time-invariant features from heart sound signals; in the sequence residual learning phase, BiLSTM nets were employed to learn sequential representation.
-The study in~\cite{li2021heart} attempted to automatically learn time-frequency features, \ie frequency-domain features were extracted by 1D CNNs and the time-domain characteristics were extracted by GRU-RNNs.
+In the representation learning phase, three parallel 1D CNN pathways were constructed to extract time-invariant features from heart sound signals\re{.
+In} the sequence residual learning phase, BiLSTM-RNNs were employed to learn sequential representation.
+The study in~\cite{li2021heart} attempted to automatically learn time-frequency features.
+Specifically, frequency-domain features were extracted by 1D CNNs, and the time-domain characteristics were extracted by GRU-RNNs.
 A self-attention mechanism was further used to fuse the two types of features for the final classification.
 In~\cite{humayun2020towards,humayun2018learning}, time-convolution (tConv) layers were implemented at the front end of the network for learning finite impulse response filters.